 On the Cardiac Intensive Care Unit on the first postoperative day, those patients with saphenous vein harvest should have their dressings removed, the wound inspected, and AES applied (unless contraindicated) before transfer from the unit.
 This link is to the Trust guideline on anti-embolic stockings including assessment of contra-indications and appropriateness

 The LMWH of choice at Leeds Teaching Hospitals NHS Trust is tinzaparin.
 Patients with creatinine clearance<20mL/min should receive enoxaparin

-All cardiac surgery patients should receive prophylactic LMWH (tinzaparin/enoxaparin)unless they have a risk factor for bleeding:
+All cardiac surgery patients should receive prophylactic LMWH (tinzaparin/enoxaparin) within 14 hours of admission unless they have a risk factor for bleeding:

 - Active bleeding